opendcs/opendcs.github.io/source/contributing.rst

 ##########################################

 If you have an idea but it will involve larger changes, please open an issue first.
-Depending on the exact work it may be either placed in it's own branch or get a new repo, either way we ask that you continously update the code for others to see.
+Depending on the exact work it may be either placed in it's own branch or get a new repo, either way we ask that you continuously update the code for others to see.

-If the change will be going into OpenDCS proper (the https://github.com/opendcs/opendcs repository) opening a draft PR will be required and continous updates expected.
-Additionally it will be the developers responsbility to keep up-to-date with the target branch, either with a merge or rebase.
+If the change will be going into OpenDCS proper (the https://github.com/opendcs/opendcs repository) opening a draft PR will be required and continuous updates expected.
+Additionally it will be the developers responsibility to keep up-to-date with the target branch, either with a merge or rebase.

 Contributing to other organization repositories
 ###############################################